tytydraco/yessleep/out/Hunting_Dave_Final_part.md

 Dave now got closer to her , He was right in front of her.
 He raised 2 of its arms up , Britney just stood there frozen from fear.
 Dave brought down his 2 arms in full force to crush her.

-I barely made it in time to tackle her out of Dave's way , But the shockwave from his smash still created a shockwave which made us hit a tree.
+I barely made it in time to tackle her out of Dave's way , But the shockwave from his smash still created a blast which made us hit a tree.

 I looked at Britney , She finally had control over her body again possibly due to the pain from hitting the tree.
 She suddenly looked at me and asked.